GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 .. code-block :: python

-    SYNC_RANDO_OPTIONS = {}

-Options of the sync_rando command in Geotrek-admin interface.

-.. code-block :: python

     TREK_WITH_POIS_PICTURES = False

 It enables correlated pictures on Gotrek-rando v2 to be displayed in the slideshow